dbpprt/filebiggy/README.md

+# This project has been discontinued
+# I'm moving to a new project [MobileDB](https://github.com/flumbee/mobiledb "MobileDB")

-# FileBiggy: A simple document store with json, bson, and in memory stores
+## FileBiggy: A simple document store with json, bson, and in memory stores

 I looked for a small embedded database for a small website.
 I dont want to setup a full database engine just to store some megabytes of data.
 So i found Rob Connery's biggy which covers my aspects.
 But biggy implements alot of other features which i dont need, like psql, mongo, etc. So i created FileBiggy which is just a document database with a file storage.